Bob O'Halloran

 Robert Emmet O'Halloran (6 June 1888 – 1 December 1974) was an Australian politician.
 He was a Labor Party Member of the New South Wales Legislative Assembly spanning 27 years, representing Eastern Suburbs between 1920 and 1927 and Orange between 1941 and 1947.

 Early years

 O'Halloran was born in Euchareena, New South Wales to Rose née Sloane and Michael Conlon O'Halloran, a newspaper proprietor, who was involved in the early history of the Labor Party.
-He was educated at Christian Brothers' College, Waverley, Saint Ignatius' College, Riverview; and studied law at The University of Sydney from 1908–1909.
+He was educated at Christian Brothers' College, Waverley, Saint Ignatius' College, Riverview; and studied law at The University of Sydney from 1908 to 1909.
 He entered the New South Wales public service; eventually rising to become head of the Deceased Soldiers' Estate Department, Public Trustee's office on election to Parliament.
 He was a director of Royal Prince Alfred Hospital in 1931, Dental Hospital; president of Government employees' section clerks' Union; trustee of Sydney Cricket Ground.